 Our first product, ZULRESSO, is a proprietary intravenous formulation of brexanolone, approved in the U.S. as a treatment for PPD in adults.
 Brexanolone is chemically identical to allopregnanolone, a naturally occurring neuroactive steroid that acts as a positive allosteric modulator of GABAA receptors.
 We launched ZULRESSO commercially in the U.S. for the treatment of PPD in June 2019.
 Currently, ZULRESSO may only be administered in qualified, medically-supervised healthcare settings.
-We have initiated an open-label clinical trial designed to assess the potential for safe-use administration of ZULRESSO in a patient's home for the treatment of PPD, known as the SUNBIRD Study, which is anticipated to be completed in late 2022.
+In July 2022, we completed enrollment for the SUNBIRD Study evaluating the potential for safe-use administration of ZULRESSO in a patient's home for the treatment of PPD.
+We do not plan any label changes for ZULRESSO based on this trial.

 Our next most advanced product candidate is zuranolone (SAGE-217), a novel oral compound being developed for major depressive disorder, or MDD, and PPD, and may in the future be developed for other affective disorders.
 Zuranolone is a neuroactive steroid that, like brexanolone, is a positive allosteric modulator of GABAA receptors, targeting both synaptic and extrasynaptic GABAA receptors.
-We began our rolling submission of a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, in April 2022 seeking approval of zuranolone for the treatment of MDD, and we expect to complete the submission in the second half of 2022.
-An associated NDA filing seeking approval of zuranolone for PPD is anticipated in the first half of 2023, pending the completion and results of the ongoing SKYLARK Study in PPD.
+We began our rolling submission of a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, in April 2022 seeking approval of zuranolone for the treatment of MDD.
+In June 2022, we announced that the NDA submission will include both MDD and PPD in one filing, which we expect to complete in the second half of 2022.
 The FDA granted Fast Track designation to zuranolone for the treatment of PPD in early 2022 and previously granted zuranolone Breakthrough Therapy designation and Fast Track designation to zuranolone for the treatment of MDD.
+If we meet our planned filing timelines and the NDA receives priority review, we expect the Prescription Drug User Fee Act target action date for zuranolone to be in the third quarter of 2023.

-To date, we have completed five pivotal clinical trials of zuranolone, four in MDD and one in PPD.
-The completed pivotal trial evaluating zuranolone for the treatment of PPD and three of the four completed pivotal trials evaluating zuranolone for the treatment of MDD met their primary endpoints.
-We announced results from the following pivotal clinical trials of zuranolone in either 2021 or early 2022:
+To date, we have completed six pivotal clinical trials of zuranolone, four in MDD and two in PPD.
+The completed pivotal trials evaluating zuranolone for the treatment of PPD and three of the four completed pivotal trials evaluating zuranolone for the treatment of MDD met their primary endpoints.
+We announced results from the following clinical trials of zuranolone in either 2021 or 2022: